Imithetho ebekiwe yezivakashi

 - Damage: Where guests cause damage that is beyond normal wear and tear, we expect guests to inform Hosts of the damage as soon as possible and work with the Host to find a reasonable solution.
 Guests are expected to pay reasonable requests for reimbursement if they’re responsible for damage, missing items, or unexpected cleaning costs.
 Learn more about getting charged for damage.

-Follow the Host's rules
+Follow the Host's standard house rules

 - Approved guests: Guests should respect the approved number of guests and should ask their Host if they're unsure about the rules for visitors.
 Disruptive gatherings are always prohibited.
 Learn more in our Community Disturbance Policy.